gilb0106/Just_Ticket/README.md

 Just Ticket is a simple ticking system with two basic roles Agent and Customer.
 An Agent can view all tickets, update tickets, query tickets, and update the state of a ticket.
 A customer can only see the tickets they created and have the ability to create new tickets.
 While customers may update tickets they cannot change ticket states.

+More Details to come such as design patterns used....